jennakwak/NLP---Emotion-Detection/README.md

 # NLP---Emotion-Detection

 ## 1. Project Overview
+- This project was to participate Rutgers University's RAISE 2024 Data Science Hackathon in March 2024.
+I collaborated with 2 other graduate students from different university to complete this proejct.
+The result of this competetion was not announced yet.
 - The project seeks to answer the intriguing question: **'Is the media spreading fear about AI?’**.
 I delved into this by first preprocessing and exploring a dataset of 10,000 headlines.
 The journey continued with a thorough analysis using three sentiment analysis models to assign emotions to these headlines.
 - I focused on tracking the **Shift in Sentiment/Emotion in AI-related Articles from May to November 2023**.
 - The culmination of my research not only sheds light on the emotional trends in media but also offers a critical evaluation of the models used and provides insights that could guide the media's narrative around artificial intelligence.